 Find the full Marinated Veggies recipe with ingredient proportions, detailed instructions, and storage tips in the printable form at the bottom of the post.

-To serve this pea salad, you can either drain off the marinade before serving or serve it with a slotted spoon, allowing people to spoon up as much marinade as desired to dip with bread.
+To serve this pea salad, you can either drain off the marinade before serving or serve it with a slotted spoon.
+Or, put out a “regular” solid spoon so people can scoop up as much marinade as desired to dip with bread.

-It is a great addition to the table at potlucks, picnics, and cookouts!
-Enjoy the marinated vegetables as a side with summertime favorites like simple Grilled Blackened Chicken, or BBQ Chicken, Hamburgers and Hot Dogs, or other crowd-pleasing proteins.
+It’s a great addition to the table at potlucks, picnics, and cookouts!
+I usually serve the marinated vegetables as a side with summertime favorite proteins like –

 Metal spoon showing scoop of veggie salad to camera.